nadeo/trackmania-doc/docs/parallax-signs/index.md

 In this example `Layer1.dds` is the name of the file displayed in the foreground and `Layer4.dds` is the name of the file displayed all the way in the background.
 Additionally to the order each Layer gets a property `Depth`.
 This indicates how "far away" the layer is supposed to be.
 This is what will cause the parallax effect ingame.

-**Note:** You can choose any Depth you like for every layer, even higher values for layers in the foreground and lower valuers for layers in the background.
+**Note:** You can choose any Depth you like for every layer, even higher values for layers in the foreground and lower values for layers in the background.

 ## Create and use the Parallax File